-We have already showed you how to use fills for shapes in PowerPoint 2013.
-A fill is something that is contained within the confines of the shape.
+Shape fills in PowerPoint indicate something that is contained within the confines of the shape.
 Similarly, shapes have another attribute known as the "line" or the "outline".
-A line is the perimeter surrounding a closed shape or the line itself within an open shape -- we will explore more about lines later in this tutorial.
-In subsequent tutorials, we will show how you can work with shape outlines in PowerPoint 2013.
+A line is the perimeter surrounding a closed shape or the line itself within an open shape.
+We will explore more about lines later in this tutorial.
+In subsequent tutorials, we will show how you can work with shape outlines in PowerPoint 2016 for Mac.

 - Outline color, (covered on this page)